fkie-cad/COMIDDS/content/datasets/cse_cic_ids2018.md

 ### Links

 - [Homepage](https://www.unb.ca/cic/datasets/ids-2018.html)
-    - For download, install AWS CLI and run `aws s3 sync --no-sign-request --region <your-region> "s3://cse-cic-ids2018/" dest-dir`, where your-region is your AWS region and destination-dir is the target directory.
+    - To download, install AWS CLI and run `aws s3 sync --no-sign-request --region <your-region> "s3://cse-cic-ids2018/" dest-dir`, where your-region is your AWS region and destination-dir is the target directory.
     - If cou only need the labeled features, use `s3://cse-cic-ids2018/Processed Traffic Data for ML Algorithms` as your URL